Louisiana Supreme Court: Constitution of 1898

 In 1898, the Supreme Court's jurisdiction was further expanded.
-The Court was given original jurisdiction over the bar.
+The court was given original jurisdiction over the bar.
 New Orleans was fixed as the seat of the Supreme Court.
-The Chief Justice was determined by the senior justice in point of service.
+The chief justice was determined by the senior justice in point of service.

 Constitution of 1913

-The Constitution of 1913 affected the Court by requiring that the members of the judiciary be elected instead of appointed.
+The Constitution of 1913 affected the court by requiring that the members of the judiciary be elected instead of appointed.

 Constitution of 1921

-In 1921, the Court gained two seats, increasing the number of justices to seven.
-Due to having a large backlog in its docket, the Court was authorized to sit in panels of three.
+In 1921, the court gained two seats, increasing the number of justices to seven.
+Due to having a large backlog in its docket, the court was authorized to sit in panels of three.
 The Supreme Court was also given the power to remove lower court judges from office.

 Constitution of 1974

 The current Louisiana Constitution of 1974, as amended in 1980, provides for a Supreme Court composed of a Justice elected from each of seven Supreme Court Districts, serving a term of 10 years.
-The Chief Justice is not elected separately from the other justices (as is the case in other states, such as with the Texas Supreme Court); under Article V, Section 6, the "judge oldest in point of service on the supreme court" (i.e., the justice with the longest tenure on the Court) serves as the Chief Justice.
+The chief justice is not elected separately from the other justices (as is the case in other states, such as with the Texas Supreme Court); under Article V, Section 6, the "judge oldest in point of service on the supreme court" (i.e., the justice with the longest tenure on the court) serves as chief justice.

 Jurisdiction and appeals

-The Court has original jurisdiction over matters arising from disciplinary matters involving the bench and bar pursuant to La.
+The court has original jurisdiction over matters arising from disciplinary matters involving the bench and bar pursuant to La.
 Constitution Article V, section 5 (B).

-The Court has exclusive appellate jurisdiction (i.e. all intermediate courts of appeals are bypassed) over 1) any case where a law or ordinance of this state has been declared unconstitutional, or 2) when a defendant has been convicted of a capital crime and the death penalty has actually been imposed pursuant to La.
+The court has exclusive appellate jurisdiction (i.e. all intermediate courts of appeals are bypassed) over 1) any case where a law or ordinance of this state has been declared unconstitutional, or 2) when a defendant has been convicted of a capital crime and the death penalty has actually been imposed pursuant to La.
 Constitution Article V, section 5 (D).
-In all other matters, the Court has regular appellate jurisdiction from the lower Courts of Appeals.
+In all other matters, the court has regular appellate jurisdiction from the lower Courts of Appeals.

 Death penalty appeals are automatic as a matter of right.
 All other appellate review of lower court decisions in the state is obtained by the writ of certiorari process as provided for by Article V, Section 5 (A) of the Louisiana Constitution of 1974, and Rule X of the Supreme Court Rules.

-The Court has general supervisory and rule making authority over all the lower state courts pursuant to La.
+The court has general supervisory and rule making authority over all the lower state courts pursuant to La.
 Constitution Article V, section 5 (A).
+This includes the power to assign temporary judges and judges to hear cases due to recusal of lower court judges.

-On certain questions involving the persons who serve as judges at any level under the constitution of the State of Louisiana, the Louisiana Supreme Court may entertain recommendations from the Judiciary Commission of Louisiana, a nine-member advisory body.
+On certain questions involving the persons who serve as judges at any level under the constitution of the State of Louisiana, the Louisiana Supreme Court may entertain recommendations from the Judiciary Commission of Louisiana, a thirteen-member advisory body.
+The Supreme Court may discipline lower court judges and remove them from office.

 Districts

-The Louisiana Supreme Court has seven election districts with each district electing one justice.
+The Louisiana Supreme Court has seven election districts with each district electing one justice for a 10 year term.

 The districts are composed as follows: